 Understandably, the DOJ has decided that Alabama’s deliberate indifference shall not be tolerated, and they’ve given the state a month and a half to come up with a detailed, workable plan to address the multitude of issues plaguing the corrections system.
 Well, since Alabama has been aware of these problems for decades, it probably won’t take long to produce a plan- they may have dozens of them ready to go.
 Yet, it’s highly doubtful that any plan will actually get implemented based on how things have gone in prior legislative sessions.
 Also, good luck finding an Alabama lawmaker, especially a conservative Republican legislator, that wants to spend lots and lots of taxpayer money on prisons, personnel, and sentencing reform.
 Which is why, the DOJ may be taking charge of the situation very soon, as they should.

 The Alabama prison situation, as described by the DOJ, is what most folks would imagine occurs in a Communist gulag or in a North Korean concentration camp.
 It’s that bad, that shameful, and that disgusting.
-It needs to fixed right now.
+It needs to be fixed right now.
 Alabama is going to have to figure out how to pay for it.

 There’s no more road to kick the can down.